fchiquizar/copilot-prompts/samples/fchiquiza copy/readme.md

-﻿# 🚀 fchiquiza2 copia Generate features for a new intranet project in Microsoft Whiteboard
+﻿# 🚀 fchiquizaUltima copia Generate features for a new intranet project in Microsoft Whiteboard

 ![Demo of generating adaptivecard](./assets/flyerimpre.jpg)